HordeBies/De-Bruijn-Graph-Assembly/README.md

 4. Install the .NET Interactive Notebooks extension from the marketplace.

-5. open `cs_process_data.ipynb` file and if not selected, select .NET Interactive as Kernel.
+5. Open `cs_process_data.ipynb` file and if not selected, select .NET Interactive as Kernel.